fusefm/fusefm.co.uk/drupal/sites/default/modules/filebrowser/README.txt

  - File icons.
 This module includes part of the Tango Icon Library for use as file icons.
 Many common file types are supported by default.
-To extend the icons you may alter those in the "modules/filebrowser/icons" directory or override those with your own in an "icons" directory in your theme.
-The file naming convention is fb-FILETYPE-icon.png e.g. a PHP file would need a "fb-PHP-icon.png" icon.
+To extend the icons you may alter those in the "modules/filebrowser/icons" directory or override those with your own in an "filebrowser" directory in your theme.
  - descript.ion, file.bbs: Files used for adding description text to file listings.
    The format for descript.ion and file.bbs is the same and there is an example in this directory.
 Filename (optionally within quotes) followed by any amount of